Returning & Graduating Scholarships

 The Reverend Arnold Tiefenbach Scholarship in Christian Ethics is awarded to a grade 11 Saskatchewan student with the highest overall average in Christian Ethics 9, 10 and 20.
 The scholarship was established by alum Merlis Belsher (HS’53) to recognize Rev. Tiefenbach’s long and faithful service to Luther College.
 Rev. Tiefenbach served the College from 1949-1969 as Dean of Men and teacher of Religious Education and Science.

 The Timnick Music Award is awarded for musical excellence.
 Henry attended Luther College High School from 1947 to 1949 and established this award in honor of his incredible and influential mother who believed that music enriches the soul and brings deeper joy in life.

-The Winnifred and Donald Voigts Memorial Bursary is awarded to a graduating student who has made a positive Christian contribution to the life of the college.
+The Winnifred & Donald Voigts Memorial Scholarship is awarded to a graduating student who has made a positive Christian contribution to the life of the college.
 Reverend Voigts was the Pastor at Christ Lutheran Church in Regina (1947-1956) and served as Chaplain at Luther College High School with the active participation and support of his wife, Winnifred.